HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 According to Ciderhouse Media, businesses with consistent citations across the web can see up to a 23% improvement in their local search rankings compared to businesses with inconsistent information.

-These mentions serve as digital references that help search engines verify your business’s existence, relevance, and prominence in a specific geographic area.
-Think of citations as digital votes of confidence for your business – each one tells search engines that you’re a legitimate operation in your claimed location.
+These mentions act as digital references that help search engines verify your business’s existence, relevance, and prominence in a specific area.
+Think of citations as votes of confidence for your business.
+Each one tells search engines that you’re a legitimate operation in your claimed location.

 Local citations are mentions of your business information on websites, directories, apps, and social platforms.
-They typically include your business name, address, and phone number (NAP), but may also feature your website URL, business hours, descriptions, images, and more.
+They usually include your business name, address, and phone number (NAP), but may also include your website URL, business hours, descriptions, images, and more.

-Local citations might seem like a small detail in your overall marketing strategy, but they can make a tremendous difference in how easily potential customers find your business online.
-Let’s study into the world of citations and discover how to use them to your advantage.
+Local citations might seem like a small detail in your marketing, but they can make a big difference in how easily potential customers find your business online.
+Here’s how citations work and how to use them to your advantage.

 This article was written on: